ahmedtarek536/Shell/README.md

 ### Linux Shell: Essential Commands Implementation**

-This project is a custom Linux shell that supports a set of essential Linux commands, handling file management, system operations, process management, networking, and text processing.
+This project is a custom shell that supports a set of essential commands, handling file management, system operations, process management, networking, and text processing.
 The shell is designed to provide users with a streamlined command-line interface, replicating common Linux command behavior with additional functionalities such as viewing and writing files.

 The shell offers the following key features: